 The only building by the beach has sort of a round dome.
 It's housing the restaurant as well as a gymnasium.
 Behind it is kind of a lido whose main section looks more or less finished.

-Some black lava boulders are inserted into the walls and break the monotony.
+Some black lava boulders are inserted and break the monotony.

 The skyline of Los Silos stretches out in front of the slopes to the north.